raymondkeogh/doggystyle/README.md

 The footer is jumping up when reducing the screen size.
 Fix: I had erroneously put a media query in 'table screen size' section.
 Footer fine once code removed.

+Bug: After W3 Validation for CSS and HTML the gallery navigation and close buttons are missing.
+Fix: I had somehow deleted the script link for lightbox.

 Deployment
 ----------